 Most of them struggle with the prospect of their phone battery dying once in a while.

-Smartphones come in handy from day-to-day activities to any emergency.
+Smartphones come in handy for day-to-day activities to any emergency.
 But what if you have a smartphone but your battery is dead?
 The smartphone is of no use if there’s no power.
 That’s why battery life is one of the most important features one should take into account while considering a phone to buy.
 It’s not possible to carry a power charger wherever you go.